autumn-mck/DrivingGame/README.md

 # DrivingGame
-A short project to determine the viability of a real-time game in WPF and to experiment with some physics simulation
+An ongoing project to create a driving game.
+Written in C# and currently using WPF.

+This is being created as a side project while busy with schoolwork, so slow progress is expected.